markmc/crustyblaa/content/sustainable-investment-in-open-source.md

 directly related to what the business needs from the project.
-I think it’s important to frame it this way, because if the business doesn’t have a good have a good understanding in the value of an investment, the business is going to be quick to continue that investment when it is looking at how to make the best use of its resources.
+I think it’s important to frame it this way, because if the business doesn’t have a good have a good understanding in the value of an investment, the business is going to be quick to discontinue that investment when it is looking at how to make the best use of its resources.

 # Anti-Patterns